 The CTRL + M shortcut is a double dipper keyboard shortcut in PowerPoint, doing two entirely different things depending on the view you are in.

 In the Normal View, it inserts a new blank slide (as described above).
-In the slide show view of your presentation, it instead hides or reveals the ink annotations you’ve made in your presentation.For help adding ink annotations to your presentations, see how to draw on your PowerPoint slides.
+In the slide show view of your presentation, it instead hides or reveals the ink annotations you’ve made in your presentation.For help adding ink annotations to your presentations, see our how to article here.